exasim-project/NeoN/doc/ci.rst

 GitHub repository **FoamAdapter**, which provides an adapter to integrate NeoN with OpenFOAM.

 To ensure the correctness of this integration, the CI system includes jobs that build and run FoamAdapter with NeoN.
+The integration tests are executed on CPUs and GPUs.

+The integration tests on CPUs are executed directly by GitHub CI.

+The integration tests on GPUs are handled by GitHub CI, but executed on GPUs by LRZ GitLab.
 The procedure is as follows:
 #.
-GitHub CI starts a pipeline on **NeoN LRZ GitLab** which builds and tests NeoN.
+GitHub CI triggers a pipeline on **NeoN LRZ GitLab** which builds and tests NeoN.
 #.
 If the pipeline succeeds, GitHub CI triggers a new pipeline on **FoamAdapter LRZ GitLab**.
 #.
 The FoamAdapter pipeline builds and tests FoamAdapter with the NeoN version triggering the pipeline.
 #. *(Optional)* Benchmarking is triggered on LRZ GitLab after successful integration tests.